Frans Andriessen

-Franciscus Henricus Johannes Joseph "Frans" Andriessen (2 April 1929 – 22 March 2019) was a Dutch politician of the defunct Catholic People's Party (KVP) and later the Christian Democratic Appeal (CDA) party and businessperson who served as European Commissioner from 6 January 1981 until 6 January 1993.
+Franciscus Henricus Johannes Joseph "Frans" Andriessen (2 April 1929 – 22 March 2019) was a Dutch politician of the Catholic People's Party (KVP) and later the Christian Democratic Appeal (CDA) and businessperson who served as European Commissioner from 6 January 1981 until 6 January 1993.
+He served as Minister of Finance from 1977 until 1980, and as the Netherlands' European Commissioner from 1981 until 1993.

+National political career

-Andriessen studied Law at the Utrecht University obtaining a Master of Laws degree.
+Andriessen studied Law at Utrecht University obtaining a Master of Laws degree.
 Andriessen worked for a construction institute in Utrecht from October 1953 until February 1967 and as CEO from July 1961.
+From 1958 to 1967 he sat in the Provincial Council of Utrecht.

-Andriessen was elected as a Member of the House of Representatives after the election of 1967 on 23 February 1967 and served as a frontbencher chairing the House Committee for Public Housing Reform and spokesperson for Housing.
-On 16 August 1971 the Party Leader and Parliamentary leader Gerard Veringa took a medical leave of absence and Andriessen was selected as his interim successor on 16 August 1971.
-On 28 September 1971 Veringa unexpectedly announced that he was stepping down as Leader and Andriessen was anonymously selected as his permanent successor on 1 October 1971.
-For the election of 1972 Andriessen served as Lijsttrekker (top candidate) and following a successful cabinet formation with Labour Leader Joop den Uyl formed the Cabinet Den Uyl with Andriessen opting to remain as Parliamentary leader.
-After the election of 1977 Andriessen was appointed as Minister of Finance in the Cabinet Van Agt I taking office on 19 December 1977.
-After the election Van Agt returned as a Member of the House of Representatives and became the Parliamentary leader taking office on 8 June 1977 and subsequently resigned from the cabinet on 8 September 1977.
-Following a successful cabinet formation with Liberal Leader Hans Wiegel Van Agt formed the Cabinet Van Agt I and became Prime Minister of the Netherlands taking office 19 December 1977.
-On 22 February 1980 Andriessen resigned after disagreeing over new austerity policies.
-Andriessen continued to be active in politics and was elected as a Member of the Senate after the Senate election of 1980 on 16 September 1980 and served again as a frontbencher and spokesperson for Finances.
+Andriessen was elected to the House of Representatives in the 1967 general election, taking of office on 23 February 1967.
+He served as a frontbencher, serving as chair of the standing committees for Public Housing Reform and spokesperson for housing.
+On 16 August 1971 the party leader and parliamentary leader Gerard Veringa took a medical leave of absence and Andriessen was selected as his interim successor on 16 August 1971.
+On 28 September 1971, Veringa unexpectedly announced that he was stepping down as leader, and Andriessen was unanimously selected as his permanent successor on 1 October 1971.
+For the 1972 general election, Andriessen served as lead candidate, and following a successful cabinet formation with Labour Party leader Joop den Uyl formed the Den Uyl cabinet, with Andriessen opting to remain parliamentary leader.
+After the 1977 general election, Andriessen was appointed Minister of Finance in the Van Agt I cabinet, taking office on 19 December 1977.

-In November 1980 Andriessen was nominated as the next European Commissioner in the Thorn Commission, and was given the heavy portfolios of Competition and Parliamentary Relations taking office on 6 January 1981.
-In December 1984 Andriessen was re-nominated for a second term in the First Delors Commission, and given the portfolios of Agriculture and Fisheries and was appointed as First Vice-President taking office on 6 January 1985.
-In November 1988 Andriessen was re-nominated for a third term in the Second Delors Commission, and was given the heavy portfolios of External Relations and Trade and kept his position of First Vice-President serving from 6 January 1989 until 6 January 1993.